casualcore/casual/middleware/administration/documentation/cli/queue.operation.md

            Example:
            casual queue --metric-reset a b

+      --legend [0..1]
-      --legend [0..1]  (list-queues, list-messages, list-forward-groups, list-forward-services, list-forward-queues) [1] provide legend for the output for some of the options
+           provide legend for the output for some of the options

-           to view legend for --list-queues use casual queue --legend list-queues, and so on.
+           to view legend for --list-queues use casual queue --legend --list-queues, and so on.

-           use auto-complete to help which options has legends
+           The following options has legend:

+         SUB OPTIONS:

+            --list-queues [0..1]
+                 list legend for --list-queues

+            --list-messages [0..1]
+                 list legend for --list-messages

+            --list-forward-groups [0..1]
+                 list legend for --list-forward-groups

+            --list-forward-services [0..1]
+                 list legend for --list-forward-services

+            --list-forward-queues [0..1]
+                 list legend for --list-forward-queues

       --information [0..1]
            collect aggregated information about queues in this domain